gophercoders/website/content/lessons/KS2/lower/further-selection.md

 {{< panelWarningTitle title = "Important" >}}
 Both numbers involved in the multiplication are chosen randomly.
-These are the number we had when we ran the program.
+These are the numbers we had when we ran the program.
 The numbers you see will be different and they will be different each time the program is run.
 {{< /panelWarningTitle >}}